carlosjennings1991/School_District_Analysis/README.md

 # School District Analysis
 This analysis reviews the differences and trends within schools, primarily looking how different grades, school sizes, and school types perform.
+The screenshot below shows a school level summary of most of the data of our concern.

 ![school summary screenshot](https://github.com/carlosjennings1991/School_District_Analysis/blob/main/Resources/school_summary_screenshot.png)